How to Help Your Teen Regulate Emotions: A Parent’s Guide

 Collaborative problem-solving for future triggers

-- Identify the trigger: “I noticed things got really hard right after you checked your phone.
-What was happening there?”
+• Name the moment: “I noticed things got hard right after you checked your phone.
+What happened there?”

-- Share your concern: “I’m worried that when the door slams, someone might get hurt or the wall might get damaged.”
+• Name the boundary: “I am worried that when the door slams, someone could get hurt or the wall could be damaged.”

-- Brainstorm together: “What is one small thing we could try differently next time you feel that heat in your face?”
+• Choose one change: “What could we try next time you feel that heat in your face?”

 Signs your teen needs professional help